-In MP7683, set whether the pallet table is to be executed blockwise or continuously (see "General User Parameters" on page 598).
+In MP7683, set whether the pallet table is to be executed blockwise or continuously (see "General user parameters" on page 606).

-Provided that Machine Parameter 7246 is set so that the tool usage test is active, you can monitor the tool service life for all tools used in a pallet (see "Tool usage test" on page 190).
+Provided that Machine Parameter 7246 is set so that the tool usage test is active, you can monitor the tool service life for all tools used in a pallet (see "Tool usage test" on page 192).

-- ▶ Select the file manager in the Program Run, Full Sequence or Program Run, Single Block operating modes: Press the PGM MGT - To display all type .P files, press the soft keys SELECT TYPE and SHOW .P. - ▶ Select the pallet table with the arrow keys and confirm with ENT. - ▶ To execute the pallet table: Press the NC Start button.
+- ▶ Select the file manager in the Program Run, Full Seguence or Program Run, Single Block operating modes: Press the PGM MGT - ▶ Display all type .P files: Press the SELECT TYPE and SHOW P. soft - ▶ Select the pallet table with the arrow keys and confirm with ENT - ▶ To execute the pallet table: Press the NC Start button.
 The TNC executes the pallets as set in MP7683